signalfx/aws-terraform-templates/README.md

 - `variables.tf`: Contains the variable declarations used in the Terraform configuration.
 - `main.tf`: Contains the main Terraform configuration for creating the Kinesis Firehose delivery stream.
-- `terraform.tfvars`: Example file to supply values for the variables.

 ## Variables